-Alternative School
+Alternative School (ACC)

-Contact the high school principal if you would like more information.
+Contact the high school principal or school counselor if you would like more information.

 Auditorium Seating

 Each student will be assigned a seat in the auditorium by his/her homeroom teacher.
 This is where the student will sit during assemblies and pep rallies, unless instructed to do differently.